-A description of A^ and F^ algorithms, applied to road detection, can be found in [22].
+A description of A^ and F^ algorithms, applied to road detection, can be found in (Fischler et al. 1981).
 The distance image is initialized with value ∞ everywhere except at a start point with value zero.
 At each iteration, the A^ algorithm expands to a neighbor pixel a previously obtained minimal path ending at the vertex with smallest current cost value.
 Since at each iteration one pixel gets a final value, and a search for the minimal vertex to update is performed, the algorithm complexity is O(NlogN) where N is the number of pixels in the image.
 Our approach solves a continuous version of the problem.
-Sethian fast marching method [51], described in section 3.4.4, has a similar complexity, yet it is consistent!
+Sethian Fast Marching Method (Sethian 1996), described in section 4.4, has a similar complexity, yet it is consistent!

-The A^ algorithm has to search among all vertices the one to expand at each iteration.
+The A^ algorithm has to search among all vertices, the one to expand at each iteration.
 This is why the F^ algorithm was preferred in several applications.
-The F^ algorithm (so called in [22]) computes the distance with a sequential update of the pixels.
-It is similar in spirit to the algorithm used in Section 3.4.3 (see also [21]), except that Equation (16) is again consistent.
+The F^ algorithm (so called in (Fischler et al. 1981)) computes the distance with a sequential update of the pixels.
+It is similar in spirit to the algorithm used in Section 4.3 (see also (Dupuis and Oliensis 1994)), except that Equation (18) is again consistent.
 Using the F^ , the global minimum is reached only after the image is scanned iteratively top to bottom, row by row, left to right followed by right to left, and then bottom to top.
-The number of such passes depends on the shape of the minimal path, which is unknown in advance in general.
+The number of such passes depends on the shape of the minimal path, which is usually unknown in advance.
 If that path expands from the starting point monotonically with respect to the row index, one pass is sufficient.
 However, if it has a spiral shape from the starting point, it needs as much iterations as turns in the path, to propagate the information from the start point to the end point.
-The resulting complexity is of $O(N \mid \kappa ds)$, where the integral is along the longest path and κ is the curvature ($\int kds/2\pi$ = number of loops of a planar curve).
-In practice, the iterations are stopped either when there is no more change in the process (this has to happen in a finite number of iterations) or after a given number of passes.
-This kind of approach was used to compute distance maps in [5, 17].
-It was also used for road detection in [39, 40], using some improvements in the potential definition.
-The authors also add some constraint on the curvature by taking into account sets of three vertices instead of two in the graph search to update the distance.
+The resulting complexity is of $O(N \int \kappa ds)$, where the integral is along the longest path and κ is the curvature ($\int \kappa ds/2\pi =$ number of loops of a planar curve).
+In practice, the iterations are stopped either when there is no more change in the process (this has to happen in a fixed number of iterations) or after a given number of passes.
+This kind of approach was used to compute distance maps in (Borgefors 1984), (Danielsson 1980).
+It was also used for road detection in (Merlet and Zerubia 1993), (Merlet and Zerubia 1994), using some improvements in the potential definition.
+The authors also add some constraints on the curvature by taking into account sets of three vertices instead of two in the graph search to update the distance.
 In their algorithm, they find that 8 passes are sufficient for their applications.